 - Withdraws or isolates themselves

 - Displays extreme mood swings

-This story was originally published on Nov.
-25, 2014.
+This story was originally published a few years ago.
 It has been updated with more recent statistics.